 - The introduction of Moose was classic "ROH Glass Half Empty" at it's finest.
 This segment was awful.
 Talking, promos, and flair for the dramatic aren't what ROH does best.
 This segment showed the holes in the product.
 This has to improve.
 Can you imagine if this same segment aired on Raw, Smackdown, or Impact?

 - Luckily, Steen and Silas followed it up.
 An okay match, with a fallout of Silas attacking Steen yet again.
-Silas has a unique look and gimmick which really can translate to an interesting heel, or one days as a fun, yet bad ass, babyface.
+Silas has a unique look and gimmick which really can translate to an interesting heel, or one days as a fun, yet badass, babyface.
 Silas is one of the rare ROH wrestlers who stands out because of this look and gimmick.
 Again, glass half full - tremendous wrestling and wrestlers.
 Glass half empty - they all seem so cookie cutter in personality and appearance.

 - This crowd has done some serious damage to this show.
 It's not bad, but it feels like they are burned out.
 Maybe it's the region, the building, or possibly the pacing of the show.
 There have been tons of dives, flips, and other high spots that quite possibly can desensitize an audience rather quickly.

-- Oh, Bad Influence...I'm glad you found a home which we all can still see you perform, but I have to admit, your presence in ROH really lacks.
+- Oh, Bad Influence...I'm glad you found a home that we all can still see you perform, but I have to admit, your presence in ROH really lacks.
 I'm not sure what it is, but it just didn't feel like a big deal.
 Especially coming off the hype videos.

 reDragon continues to impress (I hate having to type their name with the silly capitalization).
 This was a good match, and it was a good story, especially with Kaz tapping out.
-I'm sure many were also thinking "if TNA debuted a hot new signing and they lost via tap out, the internet would probably break", right?
+I'm sure many were also thinking "if TNA debuted a hot new signing and they lost via tap-out, the internet would probably break", right?
 I was too.
 And you're definitely right.

 It's time we stop with the double standards...

 - Speaking of double standards, how about the main event?
 That seemed chaotic.
-As someone that doesn't get wrapped up in the whole "overbooked" concept, as I believe if it tells a good story and is entertaining it works, so be it.
+As someone that doesn't get wrapped up in the whole "overbooked" concept, I believe if it tells a good story and is entertaining it works, so be it.
 However, this felt a bit too much.
 Not a lot, but just a bit.
 As much as I like Adam Cole, a clean win by Elgin would have been awesome.

-Getting back to the superplex by Jay Briscoe onto Hardy, it bothered me to see Hardy back out there in the main event, and doing so without any ill, selling, or issues.
+Getting back to the superplex by Jay Briscoe onto Hardy, it bothered me to see Hardy back out there in the main event and doing so without any ill, selling, or issues.
 Honestly, it just cheapened the spot from earlier that night.
 Again, something WWE and TNA would get killed for.

 I don't know what the future holds for Cole, but it's very bright.
 And I'm not sure it'll be with #ROH.
 Hopefully, it is.